Juli-03/DB2_Redis/Implementierung/README.md

 ## Get the website running

+1. Make sure your Redis-server is running and your config.py corresponds with the server
-1. install the necessary packages using our requirements.txt
+2. install the necessary packages using our requirements.txt
-2. run the python file chatApp.py
+3. run the python file chatApp.py

      _voila_